 If the tire treadwear does not reach its mileage warranty a pro rata replacement of the tire may be available under this warranty.
-For the mileage warranty associated with a specific tire, please see your Michelin tire retailer or visit https://www.michelinman.com/warranty.html.
+For the mileage warranty associated with a specific tire, please see your Michelin tire retailer or visit michelin.ca/promise

-In order to maintain the treadwear warranty on your tires, the tires must be rotated every 6,000 to 8,000 miles (10,000 -12,000 km), or as recommended by the vehicle manufacturer, whichever rotation period is less.
+In order to maintain the treadwear warranty on your tires, the tires must be rotated every 10,000 to 12,000 km, or as recommended by the vehicle manufacturer, whichever rotation period is less.
 Failure to rotate the tires as provided herein voids the treadwear warranty.